mickeyboxell/linkerd-lab/lab-0.md

     ```text
     oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.phx.aaaaaaaaae... --file $HOME/.kube/config  --region us-phoenix-1
     ```
+    Note: if the CLI command looks different in the UI, copy that command instead.
     Note that if a kubeconfig file already exists in the location you specify, details about the cluster will be added as a new context to the existing kubeconfig file.
 The `current-context:` element in the kubeconfig file will be set to point to the newly added context.

 15. Set the value of the KUBECONFIG environment variable to point to the name and location of the kubeconfig file.
 For example, on Linux, enter the following command \(or copy and paste it from the **How to Access Kubeconfig** dialog box\):